Application Management

 property of the bootstrapped app configuration, and in the initialization options in the bootstrapped app code must be the same.

-To specify the name of the bootstrapper in the application configurations of the bootstrapped apps, use the "launcherApp"
+To specify the name of the bootstrapper in the app configurations of the bootstrapped apps, use the "launcherApp"

 property of the "details"